Laragear/webpass/README.md

 ## CSRF / XSRF token

+> [!TIP]
+>
-Theoretically, there is no need to use [CSRF or XSRF token](https://laravel.com/docs/10.x/csrf) for WebAuthn ceremonies.
+> Theoretically, there is no need to use [CSRF or XSRF token](https://laravel.com/docs/10.x/csrf) for WebAuthn ceremonies.
 As credentials are mapped to a domain, trying to make a cross-request to an external domain will render them invalid.
+>
+> It's recommended to **disable CSRF/XSRF token verification** on WebAuthn routes.

-Regardless, you may receive `TokenMismatchException` (`HTTP 419`) responses from the server.
-To avoid this, Webpass can find a CSRF or XSRF token automatically by setting `findCsrfToken` to `true` in the configuration.
+If you're receiving `TokenMismatchException` (`HTTP 419`) error responses from the server, you can let Webpass find a CSRF or XSRF token automatically by setting `findCsrfToken` to `true` in the configuration.

 ```js
 import Webpass from "@laragear/webpass"